 Your amended return may result in an overpayment or an additional amount due.
 If you overpaid the amount due with your original return or you owe an additional amount, the amount reported on Line 9 of the amended return will not match any overpayment or any additional amount due.
 You must pay any additional amount due with the amended return.
 If you have overpaid, we will issue you a credit memo for the amount overpaid for that return after we process and approve your amended return.
 Checks or Money Orders (NO Cash): Tax payments must be in U.S. funds only.
+Do not send cash in the mail.
 Make checks or money orders payable to the Florida Department of Revenue.
 Write your complete sales and use tax certificate number on your check or money order.